Reinvest24 Review Summary

-If the SPV misses three consecutive rental payouts, the collateral agent has the right to take over the property, sell it and distribute the sales revenue back to the investors.
+If the SPV misses three consecutive rental payouts, the collateral agent can take over the property, sell it, and return the sales revenue to the investors.

-There are no complicated agreements or buyback guarantees; your investment is secured by a first-rank mortgage, which is held by an independent law firm.
+There are no complicated agreements or buyback guarantees; your investment is often secured by a first-rank mortgage, which an independent law firm holds.

 Is Reinvest24 Safe?